softwaremill/kuberenetes-fundamentals/docs/Minikube.md

 # Minikube operations

 Do not forget about completion.
 Add `source <(minikube completion <shell>)` to relevant shell configuration file.
+Fish-shell supports completion for `minikube` out-of-the-box.

 ## Frequently used commands
 1. To start a local k8s cluster type `minikube start`.
 There is a possibility to configure starting parameters e.g. `minikube start --memory 8192`.
 This can be crucial with larger deployments.
 1. `minikube delete` to delete and destroy the cluster.
 1. `minikube stop` to stop but not destroy the cluster.
-1. `minikube ssh` to open an SSH connection to the minikube instance.
+1. `minikube ssh` to open a SSH connection to the minikube instance.
 1. `minikube mount` to mount a directory into minikube.
 1. `minikube dashboard` to open the dashboard in the default browser